 10 Steps To Becoming An Event Planner

-Step 1 – Get experience and volunteer your time in a variety of event services such as working with a caterer, a florist, volunteering for nonprofits, or working for an established event planner.
+Step 1 – Volunteer for caterers, florists, at nonprofits, or work for an established event planner.
 Your long-term success in event planning will be based on the experience that you bring to your clients.
-That means, if you’re thinking about getting started as an event planner, you should understand what an event planner is and make sure you have skills in:
+That means, if you’re thinking about getting started as an event planner, you should understand what an event planner does and what skills are needed.

-Step 2 – Move into a position with extra responsibility.
-Instead of just volunteering, become the fundraising chair for a nonprofit, a catering manager, or take on a lead-planning role at an event planning company.
-Determine your preferred event planning market and focus on getting event experience in those areas.
+Step 2 – Take on more responsibility.
+Become the catering manager, or a fundraising chair for a nonprofit, or take on a lead-planning role at an event planning company.
+Decide your niche market and focus on getting event experience in those areas.
 You can offer a wider range of services later; once you’re established, but determining your niche helps you focus on the right type of vendors to work with, clients to establish relationships with, and events to plan.
-Questions to answer yourself:

 - What event services will you offer?

 - Who do you like working with?